gustavocsak/groderai/README.md

  ## 2. Output Data

- The output file is a markdown file containing the generated summary for the code file provided according to the assignment instructions.
+ The output is an array of objects, containing the generated summary for the code file provided according to the assignment instructions.

- The summary may contain
+ Each object contain
  - Information on code readability, documentation, indentation
  - Potential mistakes and inefficiencies
    - Syntax errors